Gravitational lensing and deflection angles of generalised Ellis-Bronnikov wormhole embedded in a warped braneworld background: Wormhole Geometry

-where, $y$ is the extra dimension ($ - \infty \leq y \leq \infty$), $f(y)$ is a warp factor chosen as $f(y) = \pm \log[\cosh(y/y_{0})]$ which corresponds to a thick brane scenario \cite{Dzhunushaliev:2009va}.
-The growing and decaying warp factor solutions were found using tachyon and phantom scalar field, respectively in \cite{Koley:2004at} and \cite{Zhang:2007ii}.
-At $y = 0$, metric (\ref{eq:5d-line-element}) reduces to a generalised version of Ellis-Bronnikov wormhole geometry (4D-GEB) given by \cite{Kar:1995jz},
+where, $y$ is the extra dimension ($ - \infty \leq y \leq \infty$), $f(y)$ is a warping factor.
+Through out this article, we choose $f(y) = \pm \log[\cosh(y/y_{0})]$ which corresponds to a thick brane scenario \cite{Dzhunushaliev:2009va}.
+The plus and minus signs imply growing and decaying warp factor respectively.
+Such analytic expressions of the warping factor were found as solutions of Einstein equations in presence of tachyon and phantom scalar field, respectively in \cite{Koley:2004at,Zhang:2007ii}.
+Then, at $y = 0$, metric (\ref{eq:5d-line-element}) reduces to a GEB geometry given by \cite{Kar:1995jz},